Maximum Ethernet Cable Length

 Wow!
 Ok, things just got more complicated.
 Take your imagination with me on this one.
 In this example above, there is a permanent link installed from your living room to your far bedroom where your WiFi is always horrible.
 You know that room I am talking about!
 At both ends of the permanent link are female keystone jacks.
 That link is “permanent” because you have no intention of ever moving it again.

 From each keystone jack is an Ethernet patch cable connecting up a device that gets power.
 At one end, your patch cable is plugged into the WiFi router you got last holiday season.
-At the other end in the far bedroom, you have a second patch cable connecting the other keystone jack to your smart TV you got the holiday season the year before that.
+At the other end in the far bedroom, you have a second patch cable connecting the other keystone jack to a gaming console.

 Did the rules around maximum ethernet cable length change?
 Nope.
 From end to end, including the patch cables, how long can ethernet cable be?
-You are still limited to 328 feet.
-This means you can have variations like this: Maximum Channel Length Patch Cables
+You are still limited to 328 feet in the best case scenario.
+Remember, not only are we dealing with factors like temperature but also patch cord gauge.
+This means you can have variations like this:

 Based upon the limits and other rules, you can see a huge number of ways to run Ethernet in your home or business despite the maximum ethernet cable length.
 Which path you take is often dedicated by budget, skill level, environment, and more.